Hearing Hope

 Description of Therapy Techniques for Late Talkers

-Speech therapy for late talkers focuses on helping children who are not meeting language milestones.
-Here are some common techniques used in therapy:
+Speech therapy for late talkers focuses on helping children not meeting language milestones.
+Here are some common techniques used in treatment:

 • Play-based Therapy: Using toys and games to encourage speech.
 For example, therapists might use a toy car to practise words like go or stop.